Noce99/Tablut/README.md

-# :rage2: Einars Team - Winners of Tablut Championship 2021 🥇
+# Einars Team - Winners of Tablut Championship 2021 🥇
 Team members: Enrico Mannocci, Matteo Periani, Riccardo Paolini.

+Achieved 🥇 place in the championship and 🥉 place in the tournament.

 ### COMPILE
 ./compile.sh